rohitraj232/QuickBuy_Ecommerce-App/README.md

+## QuickBuy (Ecommerce Website)
+QuickBuy is an ecommerce website using ReactJS, Redux Toolkit, and JavaScript with Firebase for authentication and database management.
+Utilized HTML, CSS, and Bootstrap for responsive design, enabling users to view, order, and manage products, while providing admins with tools for inventory management.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.